awslabs/aws-greengrass-group-setup/README.md

 Greengrass **`gg_group_setup`** is an example file-driven approach to the creation of an entire AWS Greengrass group.

+This repository demonstrates how one might automate the following discrete steps, but if you're doing full, complex, deployment management of Greengrass Groups you might want to explore the new [Greengrass CloudFormation](https://docs.aws.amazon.com/greengrass/latest/developerguide/cloudformation-support.html) support.

 Usually the following discrete steps are necessary to setup and deploy a Greengrass group.

 - [`create_thing`](http://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html)